Gabbyogunbiyi/Project_PowerPlatform/README.md

 --
 ## Overview of Microsoft Power Platform

-The **Microsoft Power Platform** is a suite of low-code/no-code tools designed to help businesses automate processes, gain insights from data, and build custom applications—all without requiring extensive developer resources.
+The **Microsoft Power Platform** is a suite of low-code/no-code tools designed to help businesses automate processes, gain insights from data, and build custom solution.
 The Power Platform suite includes:

 1. **Power BI**: A business analytics tool that provides interactive data visualizations and business intelligence capabilities.
 It helps businesses gain insights from their data, track performance, and make informed decisions.